 If I have a back/knee/ankle injury can I rebound?

 With all injuries, you need clearance from your doctor.
-But rebounding can be a wonderful rehabilitation exercise because it offers strength and stabilising exercise without impact on the joints.
+But rebounding can be a wonderful rehabilitation exercise because it offers strength and stabilising benefits without impact on your joints.

 Yes, rebounding is an excellent activity for children.
 It teaches youngsters coordination and balance while encouraging physical fitness, and rebounding is far more likely to keep kids entertained than other solo forms of exercise.

-How much weight can the LR Rebounder take?
+How much weight can the Lisa Raleigh Rebounder take?

-The LR Rebounder can hold up to 130kg.
+The Lisa Raleigh Rebounder can hold up to 130kg.